dfelinto/blender-manual/manual/modeling/geometry_nodes/attribute/attribute_convert.rst

 Data Type
    This determines the data type of the result attribute.
-   If this is *Auto*, the data type from the original attribute is used.
+   If this is set to *Auto*, the data type from the original attribute is used.

 Output